goldblocx/api/docs/products/energy.md

 ## 4. Loading RECs

-There is a way to retrieve all renewable energy certificates (REC) belonging to current customer.
+The below request allows to retrieve RECs belonging to a specific customer:

 ### REQUEST